 Emeutes dans la banlieue de Londres après une manifestation.
 The UK riots: the psychology of looting.
 The first day after London started burning, I spoke to Claire Fox, radical leftwinger and resident of Wood Green.

 Of course, the difference is that, in a prison, liberty has already been lost.
 Les «riot songs» ou la contestation en chansons.
 Alors que Londres vient de connaître sa troisième nuit d'émeutes avec pillages, incendies de maisons, magasins et de voitures – les plus importantes violences de rue dans la capitale britannique depuis vingt-six ans –, les paroles de ce qu'il est convenu d'appeler sans emphase un hymne reviennent invariablement en tête.

 «White riot, I wanna riot/ White riot, a riot on my own [...]
 Black people gotta a lot of problems/ But they don't mind throwing a brick/ White people go to school/ Where they teach you how to be thick [...]
 All the power's in the hands/ Of people rich enough to buy it/ While we walk the street/ Too chicken to even try it [...]
-Are you taking over?
+Are you taking over? / Or are you taking ordres/ Are you going backwards/ Or are you going forwards?» («Emeute blanche, je veux une émeute/ Emeute blanche, une émeute à moi [...]

+En 1977, un groupe de gamins londoniens du nom de The Clash déboulait en pleine vague punk avec ce White Riot.
 England riots: Clegg and May speeches and reaction - live.
 8.38am: Yesterday David Cameron and Ed Miliband delivered lengthy speeches about the riots and their causes.

 Today we're going to hear from Nick Clegg, the deputy prime minister, and Theresa May, the home secretary.
 I'll be blogging both events live, as well as covering any reaction.
 Clegg is up first, at 9am.
 As Polly Curtis reports in the Guardian today, he will announce plans for a "riot payback scheme".
 He is giving a press conference, rather than a full speech, but the Cabinet Office have already released some of his comments in advance.
 Crime and lawlessness deprive ordinary, decent people of their freedom.
 And then May is speaking at 10am.
 8.48am: Yesterday, in my blog about the Cameron and Miliband speeches, I said that Nick Clegg had failed, so far, to say anything particularly distinctive on the riots.
 Mostly it was very sensible.
 But there's one line in the speech that Clegg may regret.
 9.04am: Nick Clegg is speaking at his press conference now. • An inquiry will be set up.